 Important: Students must select "Release" in the Release Authorization prompt at the conclusion of the assessments for the CSU to view and apply Smarter Balanced Summative Assessment results toward satisfying first-year course placement standards at the CSU.

-Students may demonstrate readiness for college-level English and math by scoring "Standard Exceeded" per subject or "Standard Met" and completing approved year-long college preparatory English and/or math courses with minimum C- grades.
-Visit College Readiness and/or CAASPP for interpretive test score guides.
+Students may demonstrate academic preparation for GE English and math by scoring "Standard Exceeded" per subject or "Standard Met" and completing approved year-long college preparatory English and/or math courses with minimum C- grades.
+Visit Academic Preparation or CAASPP for interpretive test score guides.

 Matthew Tener, MA